 Many pests have a stronger sense of smell than humans do.
-The odor that comes from food waste in your kitchen trash can.
+The odor that comes from food waste in your kitchen trash can attract flies and other pests.
 The smell creates a chemical signal in the air, telling various insects and rodents that it’s time for dinner.
 If left alone for days, the smell can even attract pests from outside your home or from neighboring apartments.

 Make a commitment to take your kitchen trash outside every night and keep a tight lid on trash cans to prevent odor from leaking out and attracting pests.